valueflows/valueflows/mkdocs/docs/concepts/actions.md

 ### Implied Transfers

 Implied transfers can happen when the provider and receiver agent are different.
 The transfer (or transferCustody or transferAllRights) behaviors and implications should be applied in addition to the behaviors and implications documented for the non-transfer action.
-See [Implied Transfers in Concepts](transfers.md/#explicit-and-implied-transfers) for details.
+See [Implied Transfers in Transfer Concepts](transfers.md/#explicit-and-implied-transfers) for details.

-### Saving Breadcrumbs for Track and Trace
+### Additional logic for repeated processes in flows

-If you will be using the track or trace algorithms to find the connected value flows forwards or backwards when there might be repeated processes, an additional field is needed when saving an event.
-See [Breadcrumbs in the Track and Trace algorithm](../algorithms/track.md#adding-breadcrumbs-on-initial-save) for a suggested procedure.
-Emphasizing: this is only needed if you expect "cycles" (repeated processes) in the flow; if there are no cycles then the track and trace will operate cleanly without this hack.
+If you will be using the track or trace algorithms to find the connected value flows forwards or backwards when there might be repeated processes (same Process Specification), see [this in the Track and Trace algorithm](../algorithms/track.md#adding-breadcrumbs-on-initial-save) for a suggested procedure.
+Emphasizing: this is only needed if you expect "cycles" (repeated processes) in the flow; if there are no cycles then the track and trace will operate cleanly without this hack, with the above rules in place.